UniversalDependencies/UD_Scottish_Gaelic-ARCOSG/README.md

 # Changelog

+* 2023-05-15 v2.12
+  * Content clauses should all be `acl` now.
+  * Anonymised places and people have `Anonymised=Yes` in the MISC column.
 * 2022-11-15 v2.11
   * Passives formed with _rach_ 'to go' now mirror those in English and other languages using the `aux:pass`, `nsubj:pass` and very occasionally the `nsubj:outer` deprels.
 * 2022-05-15 v2.10